Frequently Asked Questions

 How can I learn more about this doctoral program?

-If you are unable to attend an information sessions, you are welcome to contact the Admissions and Recruitment Team at firstname.lastname@example.org to schedule a personal consultation or have your questions answered.
+If you are unable to attend an information session, you are welcome to contact the Admissions and Recruitment Team at firstname.lastname@example.org to schedule a personal consultation.